-Pursuant to the Product Quality Law of PRC promulgated by the Standing Committee of the NPC in February 1993, and as amended in July 2000, August 2009 and December 2018 respectively, or the Product Quality Law, a seller must establish and practice a check-for-acceptance system for replenishment of its stock, and examine the quality certificates and other marks and must also adopt measures to keep the products for sale in good quality.
-Violation of the Product Quality Law could result in various penalties, including the imposition of fines, suspension of business operations, revocation of business licenses or criminal liabilities.
+Pursuant to the Product Quality Law of PRC promulgated by the National People's Congress Standing Committee in February 1993, and as amended in July 2000, August 2009 and December 2018 respectively, a seller must establish and practice a check-for-acceptance system for replenishment of its stock, and examine the quality certificates and other marks and must also adopt measures to keep the products for sale in good quality.
+Violation of the Product Quality Law of PRC could result in various penalties, including the imposition of fines, suspension of business operations, revocation of business licenses or criminal liabilities.
 Where a defective product causes physical injury to a person or damage to another person's property, the victim may claim compensation from the manufacturer or from the seller of the product.
 If the seller pays compensation and it is the manufacturer that should bear the liability, the seller has a right of recourse against the manufacturer.
 Similarly, if the manufacturer pays compensation and it is the seller that should bear the liability, the manufacturer has a right of recourse against the seller.

-The PRC Consumer Rights and Interests Protection Law, as amended and effective as of March 15, 2014, the Administrative Regulations on Internet Transactions and the E-Commerce Law, have provided stringent requirements and obligations on business operators, including internet business operators and platform service providers.
+The PRC Consumer Rights and Interests Protection Law, as amended and effective as of March 15, 2014, the Administrative Regulations on Internet Transactions, the E-Commerce Law and the Regulations on the Implementation of the Law of PRC on the Protection of the Rights and Interests of Consumers promulgated by the State Council on March 15, 2024, which will take effect on July 1, 2024, have provided stringent requirements and obligations on business operators, including internet business operators and platform service providers.
 For example, consumers are entitled to return goods purchased online, subject to certain exceptions, within seven days upon receipt of such goods without stating a reason for such return.
 To ensure that sellers and service providers comply with these laws and regulations, the platform operators are required to implement rules governing transactions on the platform, monitor the information posted by sellers and service providers, and report any violations by such sellers or service providers to the relevant authorities.
 In addition, online marketplace platform providers may, pursuant to the relevant PRC consumer protection laws, be exposed to liabilities if the lawful rights and interests of consumers are infringed upon in connection with consumers' purchase of goods or acceptance of services on online marketplace platforms and the online marketplace platform providers fail to provide consumers with the contact information of the seller or manufacturer.
 In addition, online marketplace platform providers may be jointly and severally liable with sellers and manufacturers if they are aware or should be aware that any seller or manufacturer is using the online platform to infringe upon the lawful rights and interests of consumers and fail to take measures necessary to prevent or stop such activity.